yortuc/simbe/posts/index.md

+@template: index.html
-@comment: thi can be blank, or can store variables.
+@comment: this can be blank, or can store variables.